Aisha-Yusuff/beach-finder/README.md

 # User Interface

-Here are screenshots of our website to display it's UI:
+Here are a collection of images to display the user interface of our website.

 Homepage: